Lake County, CO

 The Leadville/Lake County Animal Shelter (LLCAS) is run by the city and county.
 I called the shelter and was told that LLCAS accepts owner surrenders from its jurisdiction subject to a small fee and on a space-available basis.
 The shelter is open 7 days a week and closes only on major holidays.

 Statistics from the Colorado Department of Agriculture for 2012 show that LLCAS took in 181 dogs and cats in 2012 and had a live release rate of 99% for 2012 (98% if the one animal who died in shelter care is included with euthanasias).
-The shelter’s intake is 25 animals per 1000 people.
+The shelter’s intake was 25 animals per 1000 people in 2012.

 In 2013, the shelter’s intake increased to 208 animals.
 The live release rate was 99%, or 96% if the animals who died in shelter care are included with euthanasias.

 Lake County was originally listed by this blog on November 25, 2013, based on its 2012 statistics.
 This post is a revision and update with 2013 statistics.